 What is COSMIC-2?

 To make accurate weather forecasts, meteorologists need a continuous source of data about our atmosphere.
-The Constellation Observing System for Meteorology, Ionosphere, and Climate-2 (COSMIC-2) is a network of six remote-sensing microsatellites.
-Building upon the success of the COSMIC-1 program, COSMIC-2 will constantly orbit Earth collecting atmospheric data used for weather forecasting, climate monitoring, and space weather research.
+The Constellation Observing System for Meteorology, Ionosphere, and Climate-2 (COSMIC-2) is made up of six remote-sensing smallsats that form a network.

-NOAA is partnering with the U.S. Air Force (USAF), Taiwan’s National Space Organization (NSPO), and the University Corporation for Atmospheric Research (UCAR) on this satellite program.
+NOAA is partnering with the U.S. Air Force (USAF), U.S. Space Force (USSF), Taiwan’s National Space Organization (NSPO), and the University Corporation for Atmospheric Research (UCAR) on this environmental satellite program.

 How does COSMIC-2 work?